 - To be able to address DNA casework given activity level propositions

-- Be able to explain evaluative reasoning in Court and feel at ease with expert debate and the published literature
+- To be able to explain evaluative reasoning in court and feel at ease with expert debate and the published literature

 - To have specialized and up-to-date knowledge in the field of evaluation of forensic biological results when accounting for transfer, persistence, recovery and prevalence of biological trace material

-- Feel at ease in writing communications on how to convey the value of biological results when propositions refer to activities
+- To feel at ease in writing communications on how to convey the value of biological results when propositions refer to activities

 1. REVISITING UNCERTAINTY IN FORENSIC SCIENCE AND PROBABILISTIC INFERENCE